datacoves/docs/docs/how-tos/airflow/initial-setup.md

         - **Access Key and Secret Key**
       - **IAM Role**
         - **Role ARN**

-### Logs Configuration
+Once configured, you will need to configure your CICD process to clone your project into the S3 bucket.

->[!NOTE]Log configuration is only available on private Datacoves deployments.
+### Logs Configuration - Private Deployment ONLY

-There are 2 options for logs - EFS and S3.
+There are **2 options** for logs - **EFS** and **S3**.
 Below you will see the fields required for each:
   - **EFS**
     - **Volume Handle**
   - **S3**